the7ag/BP_Drivers/README.md

 ### 8. General Purpose Timers
 - This driver provides functions to configure and control general-purpose timers (TIM1, TIM2, etc.).

+### 9. Ultrasonic Driver
+- The Ultrasonic driver offers functionality to interface and control ultrasonic sensors for distance measurement.

 ## Testing

 ### RCC Testing